-Homework will be assigned, in accordance with School Board Policy, and students will be held accountable for homework assignments.
+Homework will be assigned, and students will be held accountable for homework assignments.
 Teachers will maintain records of homework assignments (e.g., grades and/or frequency of completion).
 Homework in a particular content area of course will be included in calculating that specific grade for the 9-week period and will represent between 5-10% of the 9-week grade.
 Teachers will also use the "Recommendation Codes" area of the report card to note a concern or need for improvement.